Flagsmith/flagsmith-docs/docs/deployment/overview.md

   "type": "FLAG"
  },
  {
-  "description": "Allows for new user overrides UX", "name": "butter_bar",
+  "description": "Displays top area butter bar for in app messaging", "name": "butter_bar",
   "value": "<html> to show at the top of the dashboard page" },